Admissions for this program have been suspended for 2023-2024.

 The Major in French and Francophone Studies offers an interdisciplinary approach to the study of the French-speaking world.
 It is designed to provide students with a solid background in the cultural history of France and the Francophone countries.
-Students combine language, culture, and practical skills courses in the French and Francophone Studies program with elective courses offered by other related programs at Catholic University.
-They also add a practical immersion experience through study in a French-speaking country.
-Students are encouraged to supplement their studies with courses dealing with the Francophone world in areas such as Anthropology, Art, Drama, History, Media Studies, Philosophy, Politics, Psychology, and Sociology.
+Students combine language, literature, history, culture, and skills courses in the French and Francophone Studies program with elective courses offered by other related programs at Catholic University.
+They also add an immersion experience through study in a French-speaking country.
+Students are encouraged to supplement their studies with courses dealing with France and the Francophone world in areas such as Anthropology, Art, Drama, History, Media Studies, Philosophy, Politics, Psychology, and Sociology.

-Students interested in the major in French and Francophone Studies should contact the academic advisor, Dr. Chelsea Stieber to devise a study plan.
+Students interested in the major in French and Francophone Studies should contact the academic advisor, Dr. Cybèle Arnaud to devise a study plan.

 The French and Francophone Studies major entails 12 courses:

 - FREN 104, 203, 204 (203 and 204 can be taken out of sequence)

 - FREN 300, 301 (can be taken out of sequence)